 How much does the Wirehaired Vizsla tolerate cold weather?
 When is it too cold for a Wirehaired Vizsla?

 Is the Wirehaired Vizsla a healthy dog?
-The general health of a Wirehaired Vizsla should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Wirehaired Vizsla should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Wirehaired Vizsla drool?

 The Wirehaired Vizsla drools an average amount- typically only after heavy exercise or if you are eating their favorite human food in front of them.

 Does the Wirehaired Vizsla have a large prey drive?
 Does the Wirehaired Vizsla like to chase birds, cats, and other small animals?

 The Wirehaired Vizsla has some prey drive, so should not be left alone with very small animals such as birds, mice, or gerbils, but with some gradual introduction should be fine living with a cat in the same home.

 The Wirehaired Vizsla is a true athlete.
 The Wirehaired Vizsla is both fast, strong, and has a ton of endurance that suits it well for runs, hikes, and even marathons!